-In this segment we need to ensure reliability, which can be further factored into maintenance and data quality.
-Essentially the vendor should have robust mechanism and crawling infrastructure to ensure that whenever the website structure changes, they are able to quickly identify the same and update the crawler.
+In this segment, we need to ensure reliability, which can be further factored into maintenance and data quality.
+Essentially the vendor should have a robust mechanism and crawling infrastructure to ensure that whenever the website structure changes, they are able to quickly identify the same and update the crawler.
 They should also have an internal QA team to ensure that the end result is high quality thereby enabling you to apply the data directly into your business.

-Another crucial factor is a dedicated customer support team with strong Service Level Agreement.
+Another crucial factor is a dedicated customer support team with a strong Service Level Agreement.
 This will help you quickly react to changing business cases — for instance, when your requirement changes, the support team should be able to swiftly get the crawler updated.

 You need to decide whether your company has the capability, budget, and need for an internal data scraping team or whether you want to avail the services of a fully managed web data acquisition service provider like PromptCloud, a pioneer in enterprise-grade web data extraction.